Knox Grammar School: Motto

 Knox's school motto is a Latin phrase, Virile Agitur, which has been translated variously as being "Do the Manly Thing" (The translation most common in the Preparatory School), "The manly thing is being done".

 Campus

-There are several locations throughout Sydney.
+There are several locations throughout Sydney with the main campus at Wahroonga.
+The smallest campus is Wahroonga Preparatory School, a small co-ed school located next to Wahroonga Park.

 Facilities

 Knox's senior campus includes the Great Hall and Aquatic Centre (opened August 2011), sports facility, gymnasium, squash and weights rooms, music and drama centres, two boarding houses (one opened September 2010) and the new performing arts academy (opened late 2019).
 Knox owns several major sporting fields including one on campus at the Senior School, two on campus at the Prep School, and two off campus in Warrawee and neighbouring North Turramurra.

 Since 2006 the school has been actively involved in the Future Problem Solving Program.

 Building projects

 Knox has in recent years completed new buildings at both the Senior and Prep Schools.
 The Senior School's KG1 Building opened in 2007.
 The KG1 Project The Prep School's K-2 Centre, opened in 2004, provided new classroom, library, art and music facilities for Years K-2 students.

 The new Boarding Centre was finished in September 2010.
-The Great Hall and Aquatic Centre project, was finished August 2011.

-The Great Hall/Aquatic Centre building won several design awards in 2012.
+The Great Hall and Aquatic Centre project, was finished in August 2011 and won design awards in 2012.

 Construction for the new Knox Senior Student Academy began in 2014, with construction continuing to August 2015 and the academy being officially opened in October 2015.
 The building houses the lockers of Year 11 and Year 12 students, as well as featuring a cafe, classrooms for Science as well as Finance and Legal classrooms, a Senior Library and a Lecture theatre.

 In 2016, Headmaster John Weeks announced that Knox Grammar School would commence construction of a new Performing Arts Centre and Junior Secondary Academy in February 2017.
 It was completed in early 2019.

 The Senior School's construction for a new locker area for Years 7-10 as well as a basketball court, which is in the process of refurbishing the KG1 Building for the new Middle Academy, was completed in early 2020.